trifork/cheetah-sql-odbc/TriforkTableau.readme.md

 ## OpenSearch - Tableau--------->JDBC - Tableau---///--->~~ODBC~~

 A special note is required for Tableau.
-The ODBC connector developed in this project will be NOT considered from the connector even though the `.taco` is correctly installed (a specific procedure for [connecting Opensearch to Tableau 2022](https://github.com/opensearch-project/sql/blob/1.x/sql-odbc/docs/user/tableau_support.md) is not yet valid anymore).
-To be more precise Tableau Desktop will visualize the interface with the name and options defined by the `TDVT` (Tableau Data source Verification Tool as main component of `Tableau Connector SDK`) in development and package phase, but underneath, the ODBC driver will be not involved but instead forward the queries with JDBC which is possible to explore and deepen the source code in the ufficial [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc).
-There is an Amazon project described in [OpenSearch by Amazon](https://extensiongallery.tableau.com/it-it/products/926?_ga=2.267654414.1875047423.1701090439-1605525258.1665131769) that leverage on the JDBC driver but is not opensource.
-JDBC actually doesn't support `OAUTH2` authentication.
+The ODBC connector developed in this project will be NOT considered from the connector even though the `.taco` is correctly installed (a specific procedure for [connecting Opensearch to Tableau 2022 with ODBC](https://github.com/opensearch-project/sql/blob/1.x/sql-odbc/docs/user/tableau_support.md) is not yet valid anymore).
+To be more precise Tableau Desktop will visualize the interface with the name and options defined by the `TDVT` (Tableau Data source Verification Tool as main component of `Tableau Connector SDK`) in development and package phase, but underneath, the ODBC driver will be not involved but instead take place JDBC which is possible to explore and deepen the source code in the ufficial [OpenSearch - JDBC repo](https://github.com/opensearch-project/sql-jdbc) of the connector and the driver.
+This project carried by Amazon contribute is described in [OpenSearch by Amazon](https://extensiongallery.tableau.com/it-it/products/926?_ga=2.267654414.1875047423.1701090439-1605525258.1665131769).

+> [!IMPORTANT]
+>JDBC connector after some local test seems that doesn't work properly in authentication/authorization to OpenSearch for example with Username: "admin" and Password: "admin":
+> - From the Tableau GUI appears: "Connection error Forbidden Unable to connect to the OpenSearch by OpenSearch Project server "localhost".
+Check that the server is running and that you have access privileges to the requested database.
+Connector Class: opensearch_jdbc, Version: 1.0.1 For support, contact OpenSearch Project."
+> - From the Docker logs after an attempt to login shows " No cluster-level perm match for User [name=opendistro_security_anonymous, backend_roles=[opendistro_security_anonymous_backendrole], requestedTenant=null] Resolved [aliases=[*], allIndices=[*], types=[*], originalRequested=[*], remoteIndices=[]] [Action [cluster:monitor/main]] [RolesChecked [own_index]].
+No permissions for [cluster:monitor/main]"

+ Actually the connector neither the driver doesn't support `OAUTH2` authentication.

 ## Download and Installation